PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-11 09:34:54
+Last updated: 2024-04-11 09:35:30
-Random Quote: Grace Burgess: "You think I am a wh-re?"
-Tommy Shelby: "Everyone's a wh-re, Grace.
-We just sell different parts of ourselves." - Thomas Shelby
+Random Quote: Watch a sunrise at least once a day. - Phil Dunphy